-Based only on the individual child's specific critical skills that are key to his/her overall educational progress as determined by the IEP committee.

-Designed to maintain mastery of critical skills and objectives represented on the IEP and achieved during the regular school year.

-Designed to maintain a reasonable readiness to begin the next year.

-Based on multi-criteria and not solely on regression/recoupment.

-Considered as a strategy for minimizing the regression of skill, thus shortening the time needed to gain back the same level of skill proficiency that existed at the end of the school year.

-Deliverable in a variety of environments and structures such as:

-- a) Home with the parent teaching, and staff consulting - b) School based - c) School based with community activities - d) Related services along or in tandem with the above.
+- Based only on the individual child's specific critical skills that are key to his/her overall educational progress as determined by the IEP team. - Designed to maintain mastery of critical skills and objectives represented on the IEP and achieved during the regular school year. - Designed to maintain a reasonable readiness to begin the next year. - Based on multi-criteria and not solely on regression/recoupment. - ESY services focuses on specific critical skills where regression may occur. - Considered as a strategy for minimizing the regression of skill, thus shortening the time needed to gain back the same level of skill proficiency. - Deliverable in a variety of environments such as: - a) Home with the parent teaching, and staff consulting - b) School based - c) School based with community activities - d) Related services along or in tandem with the above.